DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-yvescasintahan11/README.md

 - I also learned Recursive definition
 - I found induction confusing at first, but after a while, I found it a little less confusing

+## Week 5
+- I learned recursive algorithm
+- I also learned program correctness, program verification, partial correctness
+- I also encountered the hoare triple, which is quite confusing
+- Sets was introduced

+## Week 6
+- I learned cardinality and its symbol which means alephnought
+- Function was introduced